John MacMorran: House at Riddle's Court

-John's house and contents, and his business, passed to his brother Ninian, to administer for John's children and his widow Katherine Hutcheson.
+John MacMorran's house and contents, and his business, passed to his brother Ninian, to administer for John's children and his widow Katherine Hutcheson.
 At the time of his death, Bailie John owned part shares in several ships including the Anna (named for Anne of Denmark), the Grace of God, the Pelican, the Good Fortune, the Elspeth, the Fleur-de-lys, and the Thomas.
 He had a fortune in gold coins.
 An inventory of the furnishings of the house at John's death survives in the National Archives of Scotland.
-The house was described by the antiquarian and historian Sir Daniel Wilson.
+A walnut dresser in his dining room was probably a French import.
+The house was described by the antiquarian and historian Daniel Wilson.

 Alexander Seton, 1st Earl of Dunfermline rented accommodation from MacMorran, probably at Riddle's Court.
 In July 1597 James VI held a lengthy audience with the English ambassador Robert Bowes in Seton's garden.

-Royal banquet
+Royal banquets

-In 1598 two banquets were held in the house for Ulrik, Duke of Holstein, the younger brother of Anne of Denmark.
+In 1598, two or more banquets were held in the house for Ulrik, Duke of Holstein, the younger brother of Anne of Denmark.
 Robert Birrell noted the "great solemnity and merryness" at the banquet on 2 May 1598, attended by James VI of Scotland and Anne of Denmark.

 Anne of Denmark's Danish cook, Hans Poppilman, was paid £10 Scots.
 The banquet involved sugar confections and sweetmeats made by a Flemish confectioner, Jacques de Bousie, who was a favourite of the queen.
 He was paid £184 Scots for sugar works, one of the most costly items on the bill.
 Wine was sweetened and spiced to make Hippocras by two apothecaries, John Lawtie and John Clavie, and a third apothecary, Alexander Barclay made two pints of "vergeis" and a mutchkin of perfumed rose water.

 Tapestries were borrowed from Holyrood Palace.
-Two French experts, Estienne Piere and Robert Barbier, arranged the table linen.
+Two French experts, Estienne Pierre and Robert Barbier, arranged the table linen.
 Ninian MacMorran was compensated for the loss of his best damask napkins during the banquet.
+Another banquet was held for the Duke of Holstein on 25 May, hosted by the Duke of Lennox, and another hosted by the king on 27 May.
+Surviving painted decoration may be a remainder of an "ephemeral festive architecture" for the visit of the queen's brother.

 Patrick Geddes Centre

 In the mid-18th century Riddle's Court was home to David Hume and he began writing "The History of England" here.

-The building was used in the 19th century by the educationalist and polymath Patrick Geddes, the house is now cared for by the Scottish Historic Buildings Trust (SHBT), and was previously in part used by the Worker's Educational Association and the Architectural Heritage Society of Scotland.
-The building is now home to the Patrick Geddes Centre for Learning.
+In 1890, the building was restored for use as a university hall of residence by the educationalist and polymath Patrick Geddes, the house is now cared for by the Scottish Historic Buildings Trust (SHBT), and was previously in part used by the Workers' Educational Association and the Architectural Heritage Society of Scotland.
+The building is now home to the Patrick Geddes Centre for Learning, an educational arm of the SHBT.

 Professor Emerita Maureen Meikle gave a public lecture,'Anna of Denmark as Queen of Scots, 1590-1603', at the Patrick Geddes Centre on 30 October 2019.